 Let's look at an example of before and after BERT.
 And these are examples straight from Google.
 This query would be like "2019 Brazil traveler to the U.S. need a visa."
 What this person's looking for, Brazil traveler, that's moving, going to the United States.
 Do they need a visa?

 Now, before you would get this Washington Post article, which is actually giving you the answers in the opposite direction.
-This is showing that a United States citizen can travel to Brazil without a red tape, but that's not what the query is looking for.
-The query is saying, does a Brazil traveler need to go to the U.S. Because that word "to" plays a huge role in the context.
-Brazil to the United States, not the other way around.
-So now after BERT, you get this site from the U.S. Embassy, which gives them information of people from Brazil traveling to the United States.
+This is showing that a United States citizen can travel to Brazil without red tape, but that's not what the query is looking for.
+The query is saying, does a Brazilian traveler need to go to the U.S. Because that word "to" plays a huge role in the context, Brazil to the United States, not the other way around.
+Now after BERT, you get this site from the U.S. Embassy, which gives them information of people from Brazil traveling to the United States.
 Obviously this result is much better.

-This means as SEOs, as content marketers, we have to know the intent of our users.
-Because Google, with BERT now, can understand that and can match that content with them.
-So our content has to match the user's intent.
-And it has to be within the right context.
-We can't just try to write as much content or as long form content as we want.
+This means as SEOs, as content marketers, we have to know the intent of our users, because Google, with BERT now, can understand that and can match that content with them.
+Our content has to match the user's intent and it has to be within the right context.
+We can't just try to write as much content or as much long-form content as we want.
 We have to be very specific about what our users are looking for and the answers that they're trying to understand.
 We can't just target keywords and topics.
 We can't just be really broad.
 We have to be more customized.
 We have to have our content structured properly so that the search engines can really understand the intent, and that our users are happy with the results that they're getting.
-We can't just, you know, like I said, right these broad pillar pages and try to cover everything.
+We can't just, you know, like I said, write these broad pillar pages and try to cover everything.
 We have to really look at, what does the user need, and then, what is the exact answer that they're looking for that can solve their problem in the fewest amount of steps as possible.

 So these feature snippets are really about how specific that content matches the intent of the query.
 That's the most important piece today.
 Especially when we're developing content.
 Again, going back to that intent.
 How closely does it match what the user's looking for?

-So this brings us into the next thing.
+This brings us to the next thing.
 How do we make sure that our content is getting in Google in the right context.
 That Google can fully understand what I'm talking about.
-So again, BERT is going to look at each word and how it applies to the words around it, in the context of the sentence, or the context of the piece of content it's looking at.
-So it really enables search engines to better understand and grasp context.
+Again, BERT is going to look at each word and how it applies to the words around it, in the context of the sentence, or the context of the piece of content it's looking at.
+It really enables search engines to better understand and grasp context.

 Now, another thing Google is doing is trying to be more specific and diverse in their results.
-They're seeing billions, literally billions, of search queries every day.
-And 15 percent of those are queries that are brand new.
+They're seeing billions, literally billions, of search queries every day and 15 percent of those are queries that are brand new.
 Things they've never seen before.
 So again, think about this.
 As voice search has happened, as we begin to be more conversational and natural in our searches, the search engines have to better understand intent and context.
 And that's where BERT comes in.
-So if us as SEOs and content marketers are only focusing on a few key terms and topics, we're missing out on literally millions and millions of opportunities to reach people exactly where they are with the questions that they're looking for answers for directly.
+If we as SEOs and content marketers are only focusing on a few key terms and topics, we're missing out on literally millions and millions of opportunities to reach people exactly where they are with the questions that they're looking for answers for directly.

 There's a huge opportunity, probably bigger than we've ever seen in SEO.
-And now, all's we got to do is really just take a step back and start to adjust how we approach it, and be more conversational in our content.
-And be more specific in how we're solving problems.
+And now, all we have to do is really just take a step back and start to adjust how we approach it, and be more conversational in our content and be more specific in how we're solving problems.
 This is extremely important.
 To me, this is like one of the biggest opportunities for us out there.
 And BERT has really opened the doorway for that.
 Now, it can be confusing when you start talking about Natural Language Processing, machine learning.
 What do all these things mean and what's happening?
-But the reality is, is we've got more opportunity than ever before.
+But the reality is, we've got more opportunity than ever before.

 I really want to encourage you out there to look at the search results.
 Try to better understand what your users are actually looking for, create content specifically for those questions.
 And then create linked connections using linked open data and creating a really good linking structure in your back end, and structuring your day in a way that Google understands it.